llauderesv/pwa-demo/README.md

-# pwa-demo
+# Progressive Web Apps Demo Application

-Progressive Web Apps Demo Application
+This is a demo PWA build using React